how to make a podcast

 Chevron

 Yes, podcasts are free.
-However, some offer exclusive content that can only be accessed for a fee.
+However, some offer exclusive content that is only accessible for a fee.